pixel.gif (35 bytes)

 Send your resume to 1000's of recruiters

-Executive Office Administrator Interview
+Executive Office Administrator

-Review the description.
+Review the job description for an Executive Office Administrator.
 A number of the underlined keywords have links to interview questions for that keyword or job function.

 Description: Assist in a small office environment with various tactical and strategic tasks including general office administration and daily sales activities.
 General office duties include but are not limited to: